DavMorr/README/README.md

 # Hello! 👋

 Welcome to my GitHub profile.
 I'm David Morrison, a full-stack web applications developer, solutions architect, and tech lead passionate about crafting interesting, purposeful, and forward-thinking web solutions.
-With 20+ years in full-stack development—including deep Drupal expertise, Laravel, React, and AI integrations—I approach every project as an opportunity to solve meaningful problems while mentoring teams and strengthening technical foundations.
+With 20+ years in full-stack development - including deep Drupal expertise, Laravel, React, and AI integrations - I approach every project as an opportunity to solve meaningful problems while mentoring teams and strengthening technical foundations.
 Currently available for new opportunities.

 ## About My Repositories